GaikaGroup/CI/README.md

 - Follow ESLint and Prettier configurations
 - Write tests for new features
 - Update documentation as needed
-- Use conventional commit messages
+- Use conventional commit messages (see Versioning section above)

 ## Roadmap